 When going for a trip, souvenirs are not the only things that travelers bring along with them.
 No one can think that he/she might get sick when he or she’ll travel if they are completely healthy at the present time.
 But traveling inevitably brings many risks that one must be vigilant to take care of.
-There are some wise travelers also who know who know ‘to get their jabs’ before setting sail to some far off places in the world.
+There are some wise travelers also who know ‘to get their jabs’ before setting sail to some far off places in the world.
 But why exactly are we all getting inoculated against?
 Will they lead to a grisly and grim death or it’s just a good story to tell the grandkids?

 We’ve compiled the list of five nastiest travel diseases that you might catch if you are planning a long trip: